 __ Q18.
 I seek out opportunities to help people reach their full potential for Christ.

 __ Q21.
-I seek out opportunities to bridge the gap between myself and people not of my faith.
+I seek out opportunities to bridge the gap between myself and people of different faiths.

 __ Q22.
 I sense when a person is open to the message of salvation.